WSO2 Managed Services Policy and Service Level Agreement

 Service Level Agreement

-WSO2 will use commercially reasonable efforts to keep WSO2 Managed Cloud services (the “Service”) operational and available to the customer with a Monthly Uptime Percentage (defined below) for the production deployment of at least 99.99%.
+WSO2 will use commercially reasonable efforts to keep WSO2 Managed Services (the “Service”) operational and available to the customer with a Monthly Uptime Percentage (defined below) for the production deployment of at least 99.99%.
 In the event WSO2 does not meet the Monthly Uptime Percentage commitment, you will be eligible to receive a Service Credit as described below.

 "Monthly Uptime Percentage" means 100% minus the percentage of full minutes during the calendar month in which all requests to the production deployment of the Hosted Software failed.

-"Scheduled Maintenance" means those times where WSO2 notifies the Subscriber of periods of expected WSO2 Managed Cloud Service disruptions at least 10 days prior to the commencement of such service disruption, subject to a maximum of 5 hours in any month of a Monthly Uptime Percentage measurement period.
+"Scheduled Maintenance" means those times where WSO2 notifies the Subscriber of periods of expected WSO2 Managed Services disruptions at least 10 days prior to the commencement of such service disruption, subject to a maximum of 5 hours in any month of a Monthly Uptime Percentage measurement period.
 The Subscriber may request reasonable adjustments to the time of Scheduled Maintenance windows to minimize their potential impacts and WSO2 shall not unreasonably withhold or delay consent to such request from the Subscriber.

 "Service Credit" is a dollar credit, calculated as set forth below, that WSO2 may apply to the Subscriber.

-“Subscription Agreement” means a WSO2 Subscription Agreement, addendum or amendment, work order, statement of work or other agreement between WSO2 and the Subscriber for the provision of Support Services or the WSO2 Managed Cloud Service (as they may be varied, supplemented, amended or replaced from time to time in accordance with the terms contained therein).
+“Subscription Agreement” means a WSO2 Subscription Agreement, addendum or amendment, work order, statement of work or other agreement between WSO2 and the Subscriber for the provision of Support Services or the WSO2 Managed Services (as they may be varied, supplemented, amended or replaced from time to time in accordance with the terms contained therein).

 Service Commitments and Service Credits